jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p1.md

 Repeated measures is when repeated measurements are made on an experimental unit.
 It can be thought of as a split plot design with time being the subplot error.
 Repeated measure designs are a smaller/reduced version of time series.
 Because of the repeated measures, the observations are no longer independent and there are correlations in residual errors among the time periods.

-To fit repeated measures, we have to specify the covariance structure.
+To fit repeated measures, we have to specify the covariance structure for $$\epsilon$$, specifically the correlations between measurements within an individual.
 To determine the best covariance structure, compare model using model statistics such as AIC or BIC.

-## Variance Components VC
+### Variance Components VC

 $$\left[\begin{array}
 {rrr}